Coves and cats: The best things to do in Hydra, Greece

 Get lost in the backstreets

 The harbour is the busiest part of Hydra, but you don’t need to go far to lose the crowds.
 A maze of narrow cobbled streets leads up into the hills.
 Getting lost in them was one of my favourite things to do in Hydra.
-You never know what you’ll find – whitewashed churches, crumbling mansions, sleeping cats, colourful doors draped with bougainvillea.
+You always find something new – whitewashed churches, crumbling mansions, sleeping cats, colourful doors draped with bougainvillea.

 Or if you prefer your walks a bit more organised, Maria’s Historical Tours is run by a local historian and offers several different walking tours of Hydra’s art and history.